PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 11:45:53
+Last updated: 2024-04-06 11:46:27
-Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
-Ted: "You spoke to God?!"
-Rebecca: "No, the newspaper." - Rebecca Welton
+Random Quote: February 13th.
+A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson